Everyone loves zeppoles! These balls of fried dough are dusted with cinnamon and sugar. They’re a great ending to any Italian feast!

 Remember, there’s only one teaspoon of sugar in the dough.

 You can also serve them fancier by making a cone out of parchment paper.

-Form the cone, then fold down the bottom to keep it sealed and fill it up with powdered sugar donuts.
+Form the cone, fold the bottom to keep it sealed, and fill it with powdered sugar donuts.